charlyperezk/charlyperezk/README.md

 ###

-<p align="left">My name is Carlos Pérez Küper, and I'm a Python Developer half argentine and half spanish.
+<p align="left">My name is Carlos Pérez Küper, and I'm a Developer half argentine and half spanish.
 Passionate about creating efficient, scalable solutions and constantly exploring new technologies.
 Let's build something great together! <br>Currently located in Málaga, Spain.</p>

 ###

-<p align="left">✨ Coding since 2021<br>📚 I'm currently improving skills in: AWS, Agile Methodologies, Security, English, Documentation.<br>🎯 Goals: My focus is on creating efficient solutions to real-world problems and participating in projects aligned with this goal.</p>
+<p align="left">🎯 Goals: My focus is on creating efficient solutions to real-world problems and participating in projects aligned with this goal.</p>

 ###